 We aim to create an environment in which children’s well-being is promoted and where they are safe from all forms of harm.
 Our Safeguarding Policy explains how we do this.

-- The policy is consistent with statutory guidance Working Together to Safeguard Children (DfE 2015) and Keeping Children Safe in Education (DfE 2016); and local inter-agency safeguarding procedures issued by Warwickshire Safeguarding Children Board - warwickshire.gov.uk/wscbresources
+- The policy is consistent with statutory guidance Working Together to Safeguard Children (HM GOV 2018) and Keeping Children Safe in Education (HM GOV 2018); and local inter-agency safeguarding procedures issued by Warwickshire Safeguarding Children Board safeguardingwarwickshire.co.uk

 - All staff and volunteers must read both the RSC Safeguarding Children Policy and Procedures and RSC Nursery Safeguarding and Child Protection Policy before starting work with children.
 These key principles serve only as a brief reference point for staff, parents, governors and other stakeholders.